Limited special offer for Chinese students!

 Absolutely.
 Florida is one of the best places in the world for flight training.
 With year-round sunshine and stable weather conditions, students can log flight hours more consistently than in many other regions.
 The diverse airspace and landscapes provide excellent opportunities to gain real-world experience in different flying environments.

 The cost of pilot training in Florida depends on the program you choose, the number of hours required, and additional expenses such as materials, exams, or ratings.
-At Pelican Flight Training, we offer several pathways designed to match different budgets and career goals.
-For a personalized cost estimate, please reach out via our website.
+At Pelican Flight Training, the Full Professional Pilot Program A is $68,310.
+Contact admissions for a full cost breakdown.

 You can begin flight lessons at any age, but to receive a student pilot certificate in the United States, you must be at least 16.
-Many students begin their journey in their late teens or early twenties, though motivated learners at different ages also succeed.
+Many students begin their journey in their late teens or early twenties.

 Yes.
 The aviation industry is facing one of the largest pilot shortages in history, creating excellent opportunities for aspiring aviators.
 Airlines are actively hiring, offering competitive salaries, signing bonuses, and faster paths to career progression.
 The demand has never been greater, which makes today one of the best times to start your pilot journey.

 Yes.
 Pelican Flight Training is authorized by the U.S. Department of Homeland Security to enroll international students and issue the I-20 form for F-1 and M-1 student visas.
 Chinese students have trained with us for decades.
-Our admissions team guides you through the visa application, housing options in Miami, and the start of ground school.
+Our admissions team guides you through the visa application, housing, and the start of ground school.

 Major Chinese carriers primarily hire ab-initio cadets through their own sponsored programs or through the Civil Aviation Flight University of China.
 An FAA Commercial Pilot License is not automatically converted to a CAAC CPL in China.
-Chinese pilots trained abroad usually complete CAAC written and flight tests in China to work for major Chinese carriers.
 An FAA certificate with airline-standard hours is widely accepted by international airlines in the Middle East, Southeast Asia, and Europe.

 The Full Professional Pilot Program A is offered to Chinese students at $68,310 under the 40-year anniversary promotion, a saving of more than $10,000 from the standard tuition of $83,950.
-The program covers training from zero experience to Commercial Pilot License.
 Payment is due only after your F-1 visa is approved.

 Flight training in China is limited by high aircraft rental costs, congested commercial airspace, and long waitlists for flight hours.
-Training in the United States, and specifically in Florida, is the preferred route for most Chinese students because of 365 days of flying weather, lower cost per flight hour, and internationally recognized FAA certification.
+Training in Florida offers lower cost per flight hour, consistent weather, and an internationally recognized FAA certificate that major international airlines ask for.

 What Our Students Say